 Our faculty and students hail from countries around the world.
 This diversity will enrich your education and provide you with valuable perspectives on the regional and global evolution of design.
 Suffolk’s extensive alumni network helps you identify internships at major firms across the country and beyond while you develop your own networks by participating in on-campus exhibits and attending interdisciplinary events throughout your time at Suffolk.

-MAIA alumni have found success as specialized lighting, exhibition designers, and project managers at leading interior and architectural firms around the world, as designers for nonprofit organizations, and have been featured on an HGTV design show.
+MAIA alumni have found success as specialized lighting, exhibition designers, and project managers at leading interior and architectural firms around the world.

 MAIA Program Overview